 Our Vision and Mission

-By reflecting the broader work The Center does, this name carries on the mission on which we were founded:
+RECOFTC continues to carry on with the mission on which we were founded:

 To enhance capacities for stronger rights, improved governance and fairer benefits for local people in sustainable forest landscapes in the Asia- Pacific region

-To achieve this mission, The Center embraces a philosophy that remains anchored in lessons learned from the 30 years of implementation: local people are the best managers and stewards of forests and their landscapes.
-Thus, we follow four Guiding Principles that allow us to realize the full potential of our organization’s vision and mission.
+To achieve this mission, RECOFTC embraces a philosophy that remains anchored in lessons learned from the 30 years of implementation: local people are the best managers and stewards of forests and their landscapes.
+Thus, we follow four Guiding Principles that allow us to realize the full potential of our organization’s vision and mission:

 - Clear and strong rights are essential